-To support the development of the organisation, the Commonwealth government established the Civil Defence School at Mt Macedon in 1956.
-By 1961, a Civil Defence Office was established in the Victorian Premier’s Department, and efforts were made to form a civil defence unit in each municipality.
+To support the development of the organisation, the Commonwealth government set up the Civil Defence School at Mt Macedon in 1956.
+By 1961, there was a Civil Defence Office in the Victorian Premier’s Department and efforts were being made to form a civil defence unit in each municipality around the state.

 In 1962, disastrous fires caused substantial damage in the Dandenongs and the Premier directed that a state plan be created to manage peacetime disasters.
-The plan was issued in 1965, before being modified and reissued in 1968.
+The plan was finalised in 1968.

 By 1972, around 100 voluntary Civil Defence Units had been established in municipalities across Victoria.
-The same year, Parliament passed the State Emergency Services and Civil Defence Act, formally legislating the role of the Victoria Civil Defence Organisation.
+That same year, Parliament passed the State Emergency Services and Civil Defence Act which formally legislated the role of the Victoria Civil Defence Organisation.

-In 1973, the first Civil Defence Organisation headquarters was established at 31 Queens Road Melbourne.
-In 1975, the Victoria Civil Defence Organisation was renamed the Victoria State Emergency Service to conform with other states.
+In 1973, the first Civil Defence Organisation headquarters was established at 31 Queens Road Melbourne and in 1975 the Victoria Civil Defence Organisation was renamed the Victoria State Emergency Service to conform with other states.

-On 1 November 2005, SES was re-established as an independent Statutory Authority.
-As a Statutory Authority, SES is governed by a Board, which is accountable to the Minister for Police and Emergency Services.
+On 1 November 2005, Victoria VICSES was established as an independent Statutory Authority.
+As a Statutory Authority, VICSES is governed by a Board, which is accountable to the Minister for Police and Emergency Services.